<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=301879849994395&amp;ev=PageView&amp;noscript=1">

 December 8, 2020 — Posted By Agricen

-potatoes close upAt Nutrien Ag Solutions' Snake River Division in Idaho, Josh Perotto and his team have been looking at the benefits of treating dry fertilizer with Titan XC in potato growing operations over the past two years.
+potatoes close upAt Nutrien Ag Solutions' Snake River Division in Idaho, Josh Perotto and his team have been looking at the benefits of treating dry fertilizer with TITAN XC in potato growing operations over the past two years.

-In a split-farm trial harvested in 2020, the grower's potato yield was increased by +105.1 sacks per acre where his dry fertilizer had been treated with Titan XC to maximize prill breakdown and nutrient release, as compared to yield where untreated dry fertilizer had been spread.
-There were also fewer culls (unmarketable potatoes) where Titan XC had been used.
+In a split-farm trial harvested in 2020, the grower's potato yield was increased by +105.1 sacks per acre where his dry fertilizer had been treated with TITAN XC to maximize prill breakdown and nutrient release, as compared to yield where untreated dry fertilizer had been spread.
+There were also fewer culls (unmarketable potatoes) where TITAN XC had been used.

 Titan - potatoes 01